Atlas Network

-Atlas Network, formerly known as Atlas Economic Research Foundation, is a non-governmental 501(c)(3) organization based in the United States that provides training, networking, and grants for libertarian, free-market, and conservative groups around the world.
+Atlas Network, legal name Atlas Economic Research Foundation, is a non-governmental 501(c)(3) organization based in the United States that provides training, networking, and grants for libertarian, free-market, and conservative groups around the world.
 Atlas Network was founded in 1981 by Antony Fisher, a British entrepreneur, who wanted to connect various think tanks via a global network.
 Described as "a think tank that creates think tanks", the organization partners with nearly 600 organizations in over 100 countries.

 History

 Background and founding

 Atlas Network was founded in 1981 in San Francisco as the Atlas Economic Research Foundation by Antony Fisher, a British entrepreneur who was influenced by Austrian School economist F.A.
 Hayek and his 1944 book The Road to Serfdom.
 After founding the Institute of Economic Affairs in London in 1955, Fisher had helped establish the Fraser Institute, the International Center for Economic Policy Studies (later renamed the Manhattan Institute for Policy Research), and the Pacific Research Institute for Public Policy in the 1970s.
 The late Linda Whetstone, Fisher's daughter, served as chairman of Atlas Network.

 F.A.
 Hayek, Margaret Thatcher, and Milton Friedman, all friends of Fisher, formally endorsed the organization.
-Atlas Network connected various think tanks via a global network, and was part of a transatlantic network including academics, journalists, and businesspeople who supported and promoted like minded ideology.
-In the words of Richard Meagher, it was founded as a "think tank that creates think tanks".
+Atlas Network connected various think tanks via a global network, and was part of a transatlantic network including academics, journalists, and businesspeople who supported and promoted like-minded ideologies.
+In the words of professor Richard Meagher, it was founded as a "think tank that creates think tanks."